mraveri/kiln-controller/docs/software_setup.md

     username
     password

+These should definitely be different from your raspberry user and password.
 Do not worry that these are human readable.
 The first time the monitor is used the files will be encrypted.

 Then reboot the pi.